 - Supported platforms – Device management also depends on other variables such as supporting the operating system, vendor/model/version, supports platforms like Apple IOS, Android.
 It defines the capability of the devices and adds to the long tenure of usage.

-Management of data centres can be really crucial for IT Managers because the entire organization is dependent on these data centres.
+Management of data centers can be really crucial for IT Managers because the entire organization is dependent on these data centers.
 Recovery of data at the time of a manmade or natural calamity can be really taxing, and so many organizations are readily moving to cloud-based services for data management and securing the data.